+[Sec.
+2466-B condensed.]
 Protection of raptors; falconry.
 "Raptor" as used in this section means all birds commonly called buteos, accipiters, falcons and owls.
-Permittees may take, possess and use all raptors except golden eagles, bald eagles, ospreys, peregrine falcons, red-shouldered hawks and those classified as "endangered" by the U.S. Department of the interior.
+Permittees may take, possess and use all raptors except golden eagles, bald eagles, ospreys, peregrine falcons, red-shouldered hawks and those classified as "endangered" by the U.S. Department of the Interior.
 No one may at any time possess, capture, transport, train or use for hunting more than two raptors except as provided for by rules and regulations.
-The commissioner may issue licenses for practicing falconry.
-The license will not be issued unless all requirements of the U.S. Bureau of Sport Fisheries arid Wildlife have been met.
+The commissioner may promulgate specific regulations regarding falconry and may issue licenses for practicing falconry.
+The license will not be issued unless all requirements of the U.S. Bureau of Sport Fisheries and Wildlife have been met.

-License fee is \$13 in 1979; \$15 as of Jan.
-1, 1980.
+License fee is \$13.

 Properly licensed persons engaged in falconry must also have a valid hunting license and are subject to all regulations regarding seasons and bag limits.
-The commissioner shall revoke the falconry license of any person convicted of violating any provisions of the fish and wildlife laws.
+The commissioner shall revoke the falconry license of any person convicted of violating any provisions of chapters 301-335.

+[Sec.
+2467 condensed.]
 Hunting of moose and caribou.
 No person shall hunt, kill or have in his possession any caribou or moose, or parts thereof; no person who has legally killed a caribou or moose beyond the limits of this state shall have in his possession or import such animal or parts thereof, into this state, unless he has obtained a permit from the commissioner to import for the purpose of consumption or for mounting, but not for sale.